 Moving to Toronto Canada in 2007, Ishino sought to concentrate on her design writing by pursuing a second post-graduate degree.
 In 2009 she obtained a Master of Arts in Communications and Culture through a joint program at Ryerson and York Universities.
 Also Catherine began teaching graphic design at York University and George Brown College.
-Currently, Ishino is a Course Director of Time-Based Communication 1 (2008-2017) and 2 (2008 – 2016), a Tutorial Director in Design & Contemporary Culture (2011 -2016), History of Design (2015-2017), Design for Non-Majors (2018) and has taught other Design Studies as a Course Director as well at York University.
+Currently, Ishino is a York University Course Director of Design Studies.
+She has taught Design History (2019), Evolution of Information Design (2018, 2019, 2020), and Introduction to Design for Non-Majors (2020), as well as several other Design Studies courses.
+Also Ishino started out teaching Time-Based Communication 1 (2008-2017) and 2 (2008 – 2016).
+Also she has been a Tutorial Director for Design & Contemporary Culture (2011 -2016), History of Design (2015-2018), Design for Non-Majors (2018) .

 In 1995 Catherine Jo Ishino was recruited by Michigan State University, with a full scholarship and Distinguished Fellowship.
 She began her career in the Academy by pursuing her Master of Fine Arts degree with an emphasis in Graphic Design.
 After graduating in 1998, Catherine taught at the University of Minnesota, where she became promoted and tenured to an Associate Professor of Graphic Design in 2004.
 She also was the Head of the Motion Graphics Area and served as the Graphics Area Coordinator.